Commerce Clause: Rational basis review

 Rational basis review begins with establishing the factual predicate upon which the exercise of congressional power is based.
-Thar factual basis might come from a variety of sources.
+The factual basis might come from a variety of sources.
 It might come from factual determinations made by Congress, passed in the legislation itself, or found in the congressional reports that are issued to accompany the legislation.
 It might come from the record of testimony compiled in committee hearings.
 It might come from facts posited by proponents in their briefs in support of the legislation.
 For example, the Court referenced extensive testimony presented in hearings in support of the conclusion that discrimination in public accommodations reduces interstate commerce.
 The Court wrote:

 Of course, the mere fact that Congress has said when particular activity shall be deemed to affect commerce does not preclude further examination by this Court.
 But where we find that the legislators, in light of the facts and testimony before them, have a rational basis for finding a chosen regulatory scheme necessary to the protection of commerce, our investigation is at an end.

 Similarly, in Gonzales v.
 Raich the Court upheld a ban on growing marijuana intended for medical use on the grounds that Congress could rationally conclude that such cultivation might make enforcement of drug laws more difficult by creating an otherwise-lawful source of marijuana that could be diverted into the illicit market:

 In assessing the scope of Congress' authority under the Commerce Clause, we stress that the task before us is a modest one.
 We need not determine whether respondents' activities, taken in the aggregate, substantially affect interstate commerce in fact, but only whether a "rational basis" exists for so concluding.
 Given the enforcement difficulties that attend distinguishing between marijuana cultivated locally and marijuana grown elsewhere, 21 U.S.C. § 801(5), and concerns about diversion into illicit channels, we have no difficulty concluding that Congress had a rational basis for believing that failure to regulate the intrastate manufacture and possession of marijuana would leave a gaping hole in the CSA.